Mount Lassen as seen from the south side near the visitors center.

 Roadside stop inside Lassen Volcanic National Park.
 How did this boulder get to this location?

-If you are trying to figure out where we have gone in the last three months.
+Suppose you are trying to figure out where we have gone in the last three months.
 The answer isn’t all that obvious.
 We completed our leg south to San Diego.
-This completed our leg from the northern border of Washington along southbound to the southern border of California.
-This was after we traversed the country starting in Key West all the way to the far corner of Washington.
-Here is a link to that story: The End of the Road
+This completed our leg from the northern border of Washington southbound to the southern border of California.
+This was after we traversed the country, starting in Key West and going to the far corner of Washington.
+Here is a link to that story: The End of the Road.

 Inside Lassen National Park near Supans Sulfer Works mining site.